Hello, how can we help you?

 Revision/Status

-The Revision tab will only be displayed if the process is configured with an automation whose operation is "Revision"; otherwise, it will be displayed on the Status tab.
+The Revision tab will only be displayed if the process is configured with an automation whose operation is "Revision"; otherwise, the Status tab will be displayed.
 In that case, select what will be the process status as soon as the event is executed.
 Only those statuses that are configured in the same way as process automation will be displayed.

 Input flow

-This tab will display all the predecessor items to the end point.
+This tab will display all the predecessor items in relation to the end point.

 Revision/Status

-The Revision tab will only be displayed if the process is configured with an automation whose operation is "Revision"; otherwise, it will be displayed on the Status tab.
+The Revision tab will only be displayed if the process is configured with an automation whose operation is Revision; otherwise, the Status tab will be displayed.
 In that case, select what will be the process status as soon as the event is executed.
 Only those statuses that are configured in the same way as process automation will be displayed.

 Conclusion